Physics-50/Module-1/docs/syllabus.md

 All modules must be satisfactorily completed to pass this course.

+# Absence from class
+Please do not attend class if you are ill or subject to quarantine due to possible COVID-19 exposure.
+Please do reach out to your instructor as soon as you know (or expect) you will be unable to attend class and we will work with you to make alternate arrangements including no-penalty extensions.
+Apart from absences due to illness (including quarantining due to possible COVID-19 exposure with or without illness) attendance at all class meetings is expected/required.

 # Late Policy
 Late work will be accepted within the windows listed below with the following deductions.
 These deductions are based on the available points for the item, not your score: